martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 As I understand it, here's the order of chaos:

 - 22 June – service goes offline without notice
-- 04 July – service is resumed with no explanation of downtime
+- 04 July – service is resumed without comment
 - 27 July – service goes offline without notice

 So that's most definately that, then, or so it apparently seems: [try to access the website](https://www.ello.co); be dealt the digit of doom!¹